-- Reviewing performance goals and determining or approving the annual salary, bonus and all other compensation for each executive officer (consistent with the terms of any applicable employment agreement); - Reviewing, approving and recommending terms and conditions for all employee benefit plans (and changes thereto); - Reviewing and evaluating risks associated with our compensations plans for all employee groups; - Administering the TeleTech Holdings, Inc. 2010 Equity Incentive Plan, the TeleTech Holdings, Inc. Amended and Restated 1999 Stock Option and Incentive Plan, the TeleTech Holdings, Inc. 1995 Stock Option Plan and the TeleTech Holdings, Inc. Directors Stock Option Plan and other employee benefit plans as may be adopted by us from time to time; and - Recommending inclusion of the Compensation, Discussion and Analysis in the Proxy Statement and our Annual Report on Form 10-K.
+- Reviewing performance goals and determining or approving the annual salary, bonus and all other compensation for each executive officer (consistent with the terms of any applicable employment agreement); - · Reviewing and approving compensation programs for non-employee members of our Board; - Reviewing, approving and recommending terms and conditions for all employee benefit plans (and changes thereto); - Reviewing and evaluating risks associated with our compensation plans for all employee groups; - Administering the TeleTech Holdings, Inc. 2010 Equity Incentive Plan, the TeleTech Holdings, Inc. Amended and Restated 1999 Stock Option and Incentive Plan, the TeleTech Holdings, Inc. 1995 Stock Option Plan and the TeleTech Holdings, Inc. Directors Stock Option Plan and other employee benefit plans as may be adopted by us from time to time; and - Recommending inclusion of the Compensation Discussion and Analysis in the Proxy Statement and our Annual Report on Form 10-K.

 The current members of the Compensation Committee are Anjan Mukherjee (Chair) and Ruth C. Lipper, each of whom is an "independent director" as defined under the NASDAQ Marketplace Rules, a "non-employee director," as defined under SEC Rule 16b-3, and "outside director," as defined under section 162(m) of the Code.
-Mr. Mukherjee became the Chair of the Compensation Committee on October 11, 2010 immediately following Mr. Mehta's resignation as Chair and a member of the Compensation Committee.
-During 2010, the Compensation Committee held four regularly scheduled meetings and 10 special meetings, and did not approve any matters through unanimous written consent.
+During 2011, the Compensation Committee held four regularly scheduled meetings and seven special meetings, and did not approve any matters through unanimous written consent.
 The Compensation Committee reviews and assesses the adequacy of its charter on an annual basis.